Max Stuart: The Stuart case

-When picked up on Monday, Stuart was working for the Australian Wheat Board at Thevenard, 3 kilometres east of Ceduna.
+When picked up on Monday, Stuart was working for the Australian Wheat Board at Thevenard, 3 kilometres southwest of Ceduna.
 During interrogation, Stuart admitted being drunk and travelling from Ceduna to Thevenard on Saturday afternoon but denied the murder.
 Police took him outside and made him walk barefoot across sand, after which the two trackers confirmed that Stuart's tracks matched those on the beach.
 Stuart later confessed and, although he could not read or write, signed his typed confession with the only English he knew, his name, written in the block letters that had been taught him by his sister, misspelling his first name as "ROPERT".

 Following his confession, Stuart was brought to trial in the Supreme Court of South Australia, with the case opening on 20 April 1959.
-The Judge presiding was Sir Geoffrey Reed, an experienced judge; Stuart's lawyer was J.D.
+The judge presiding was Sir Geoffrey Reed, an experienced judge; Stuart's lawyer was J.D.
 O'Sullivan, assigned to him by the Law Society of South Australia.
 When arrested, Stuart had only four shillings and sixpence halfpenny ($0.45) and was thus unable to contribute to the cost of his defence.
 The Law Society had few resources and was unable to pay for many of the out of pocket expenses required for the defence case, such as checking Stuart's alibi, conducting forensic tests and consulting expert witnesses.